-The population of sheep and lambs decreased in the Schuylkill River watershed by approximately 7%, or 330 sheep/lambs, from 2007 to 2012.
-The largest estimated population of sheep and lambs, about 2,000 in 2012, is in Berks County.
-This population has decreased by approximately 150 sheep/lambs, or 7.3%, since the last Census of Agriculture in 2007.
-The sheep and lamb population has also decreased in the Bucks, Carbon, Chester, Lehigh, and Schuylkill counties.
-Sheep and lamb populations have increased in Lebanon and Montgomery counties.
-Montgomery County had the greatest increase of less than 100 sheep/lambs in the Schuylkill River watershed from 2007 to 2012.
+The population of sheep and lambs increased in the Schuylkill River watershed by approximately 10%, or 440 sheep/lambs, from 2012 to 2017.
+The largest estimated population of sheep and lambs, nearly 3,000 in 2017, is in Berks County.
+This population has increased by approximately 860 sheep/lambs, or 43%, since the last Census of Agriculture in 2012.
+The sheep and lamb population decreased in the Bucks, Chester, Delaware, and Montgomery counties.
+Sheep and lamb populations have increased in Carbon, Lebanon, Lehigh, and Schuylkill counties.